How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 • Decorations and flowers

-Costs are usually split among close friends or family, or covered by guests bringing items instead of cash.
+Costs are often split among close friends or handled through guests bringing items instead of cash.
+Mixing both approaches without agreement can cause confusion.

 🎓 Graduation Celebrations

-Graduation events vary based on size and formality.
+Graduation events vary widely in size and formality.

 • Restaurant or venue booking.